loiclaudet/hoppen/README.md

-# Hoppen
+# ⧉ Hoppen

+Start your creative project with your favorite libraries, in seconds.

+Export instantly to CodePen.

 ![hippo](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExMTNha3N2Mmp3NWFyMnByeDVqbm9nZjBqbmhyMWNrN3Zhc21nNG5tZiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/9gAqBnmx88xk9kcjed/giphy.gif)

-## What is Hoppen?
+## Why Hoppen?

-Hoppen lets you prototype creative effects locally, like CodePen.
-You can choose the template with the technology and libraries of your choice.
+Codepen is great for prototyping, but iterating on a project with AI is a pain.

+Hoppen allows you to iterate on a project from your IDE that includes your favorite AI tools.

+shaders creation are done directly in .glsl files, and the changes are instantly reflected in the preview.

 ## Features

-- Pick one of your favorite libraries (GSAP, Shaders skeleton, THREE.js, or all combined!)
+- Scaffold a project with your favorite libraries and frameworks (GSAP, THREE.js, r3f, shaders, Lenis)
-- GSAP plugins selection
+- One-click export to CodePen
 - Hot module replacement (HMR)
-- One-click "Open in CodePen" via Prefill API (floating button on each generated project)

 ### Requirements